leafoflegend/2001-CPU/reference/useful-commands.md

     - move a folder `mv folder-name ../../target-folder`

 ## Git
+- Cloning and remotes
   - Clone `git clone <url>`
   - Check where cloning from and committing to `git remote -v`
-- Add a remote repository  `git remote add remote-name https://remote-url/repo-name.git`
+  - Add a remote repository  `git remote add <remote-name> https://remote-url/repo-name.git`
+- Committing
+  - See status of staging area etc `git status`
-- Add all files in the repo to staging area `git add .`
+  - Add all files in the repo to staging area `git add -A`
   - Add just one file to the staging area `git add <filename>`
   - Commit `git commit -m "my-message"`
   - Push `git push`
-- See status of staging area etc `git status`
+- logs
   - See log of activity (commits) `git log`
+  - See log with limited info (easier to read) `git log --oneline`
+- configs
   - Change git email locally: `git config user.email example@email.com`
   - See git repo config settings (i.e. email username etc): `git config --list`
+- Diffs
+  - See what is changed currently compared to the most recent commit `git diff`
+  - See what has changed in the current working tree vs a specific branch `git diff <branch-name> --`
+- Removing changes
+  - Remove uncommitted changes (but save them for later, just in case) `git stash`
+  - Remove last commit `git reset --hard HEAD^`

 ## ports/processes
 - Show list of ports running `lsof -i:<port-number>`